vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 37545–3794b.
 Adityavrata-(1) for men and specially for women; begin on

 Aśv.
-Sunday; for one year; Sun deity; Vratārka (folio 378a ) narrates from Skanda how Sāmba was cursed by Krsna to become a leper and was cured of leprosy by this vrata; (2) Sunday and 14th tithi and Revati, or Sunday, 8th tithi and Maghā; worship of Siva; sesame to be eaten;
+Sunday; for one year; Sun deity; Vratārka (folio 378a ) narrates from Skanda how Sāmba was cursed by Krsna to become a leper and was cured of leprosy by this vrata; (2) Sunday and 14th tithi and Revati, or Sunday, 8th tithi and Maghā; worship of Śiva; sesame to be eaten;

 HV II.
 589. Adityaśayana--On 7th tithi with Sunday and Hasta-naksatra or

-when there is Saṅkrānti of the Sun on 7th with Sunday; worship of the images of Umā and Siva ( the Sun is non different from Siva); salutations to Sun identifying his various limbs from the feet with naksatras from Hasta onwards; gift of splendid bed with five coverlets and pillows and of a cow; Mat.
+when there is Saṅkrānti of the Sun on 7th with Sunday; worship of the images of Umā and Śiva ( the Sun is non different from Śiva); salutations to Sun identifying his various limbs from the feet with naksatras from Hasta onwards; gift of splendid bed with five coverlets and pillows and of a cow; Mat.
 55. 2–33 q. by KKV 404–408 and Pad.

 V. 24.
 64-96 ( q. by HV II, 680-684).
 Adityaśāntiirata–Sunday with Hasta; worship of Sun image